CSRF Protection

 $_SESSION['csrf_token'] - validates the token on submission

-Upcoming Feature: CSRF protection will be automatically integrated into the method.
-When implemented, no additional code will be required - the framework will handle token validation transparently.
+CSRF Protection is Automatic: CSRF protection is automatically integrated into the method.
+No additional code is required - the framework handles token validation transparently.

 What Happens Behind the Scenes